zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 ===========================

 Many errors and warnings that LAMMPS outputs are self-explanatory and thus straightforward to resolve.
-However, there are also cases, where there is no single cause and explanation.
-LAMMPS can only detect symptoms of an error but not name the exact cause, or the explanation needs to be more detailed than what can be fit into a short message printed by the program.
-The following are discussions of such cases;
-first on a more general level and then for specific cases.
+However, there are also cases where there is no single cause or simple explanation that can be provided in a short message printed by LAMMPS.
+Therefore, more detailed discussions of such scenarios are provided here; first on a more general level and then for specific errors.
 In the latter cases, LAMMPS will output a short message and then provide a URL that links to a specific section on this page.

 .. contents::